 - Visit the Duomo Cathedral.
 Return during your free time and challenge yourself to climb the 463 steps to the top for stunning views of the city.

-- Enjoy a celebratory New Year’s Eve Dinner with your group!
+- Tonight, count down to New Year’s with your group!

 Free time suggestions